Principle 7: Be Considerate of Other Visitors

 Take rest breaks on durable surfaces well off the designated trail.
 Keep in mind that visitors to seldom used places require an extra commitment to travel quietly and lightly on the land.
 When selecting a campsite, choose a site where rocks or trees will screen it from others view.
 Keep noise down in camp so as not to disturb other campers or those passing by on the trail.

-Bright clothing and equipment, such as tents can be seen for long distances are discouraged.
+Bright clothing and equipment, such as tents, that can be seen for long distances are discouraged.
 Especially in open natural areas, colors such as day-glow yellow may contribute to a crowded feeling; consider earth-toned colors (ie. browns and greens) to lessen visual impacts.
 Keep pets under control at all times — Bowser is not in the wildlife category.
 Please pick up dog feces from camps and trails.
 Some areas prohibit dogs or require them to be on a leash at all times.

 Let’s protect and enjoy our natural world together